Tom Cruise 'would love to meet someone special' after three failed marriages

-Hollywood star Tom Cruise has been married to Hollywood stars Mimi Rogers, Nicole Kidman and Katie Holmes, with the actor most recently being romantically linked to Shakira.
+Tom Cruise was married to Hollywood stars Mimi Rogers, Nicole Kidman and Katie Holmes.
+The actor is now romantically linked to Shakira.

-The unlikely pair met at the Formula 1 Grand Prix and while it seems Tom was "very interested in pursuing" the singer, she wasn't so keen, reports mirror.co.uk.
+The unlikely pair met at the Formula 1 Grand Prix and while it seems Tom was “very interested in pursuing” the singer, she wasn’t so keen.

 Gerard has since moved on with Clara Chia Marti, 24.

-"She doesn't want to embarrass or upset him, but there's no attraction or romance on her part - she was just being friendly.
-She's flattered but not interested," an insider told Heat Magazine.
+“She doesn’t want to embarrass or upset him, but there’s no attraction or romance on her part - she was just being friendly.
+She’s flattered but not interested,” an insider said.

 The insider added that Tom has been searching for the right woman for years and said he has “the highest standards” and won’t settle for “second best” in a potential lover.